ziirish/burp-ui/docs/advanced_usage.rst

 ::

     [Global]
-    # burp server version 1 or 2
+    # burp backend to load either one of 'burp1', 'burp2', or 'multi'.
-    version = 2
-    # Handle multiple bui-servers or not
-    # If set to 'false', you will need to declare at least one 'Agent' section (see
+    # If you choose 'multi', you will have to declare at lease one 'Agent' section
-    # bellow)
+    # You can also use whatever custom backend you like if it is located in the
+    # 'plugins' directory and if it implements the right interface.
-    single = true
+    backend = burp2
     # authentication plugin (mandatory)
     # list the misc/auth directory to see the available backends
     # to disable authentication you can set "auth = none"